How To Build Websites

 - – For running multiple sites I suggest using Go HighLevel for simplicity & performance.

 You only need 1 web host per website and sometimes you can bundle the domain, web host and emails all in one, depending on your specific needs.

 Select a hosting plan, register your domain (or connect an existing one), and complete the purchase process.

-I recommend anyone starting out on a small budget to try shared web hosting that should run around $3-7 per month.
-But for much better performance you want to be using dedicated hosting that would run you around $7-25 per month but the difference in performance will be Noticeable.
+I recommend anyone starting out on a small budget to try shared web hosting which should run around $3-7 per month.
+But for much better performance you want to be using dedicated hosting that would run you around $7-25 per month but the difference in performance will be noticeable.

 Most hosting providers offer one-click WordPress installations.
 This simplifies the setup process significantly.

 If you don’t have a 1 click install available you can try to install it yourself or contact hosting support services for a walkthrough of how they offer installation of WordPress.

 Congratulations!
 You’ve taken the first steps toward building your website.
 Next, we’ll delve into setting up WordPress.

 2.1.
 Installing WordPress: